About Habitat for Humanity of Schenectady County

 Established in 1993, Habitat for Humanity of Schenectady County partners with working families, sponsors, and communities to build safe, decent, affordable homes and to provide support services that promote successful home purchase and ownership.

-Five staff members support the efforts of more than 400 volunteers to raise funds, qualify homeowner applicants, build houses, provide administrative support, offer affordable home improvement materials to the community, and much more.
+Seven staff members support the efforts of more than 400 volunteers to raise funds, qualify homeowner applicants, build houses, provide administrative support, offer affordable home improvement materials to the community, and much more.
 Outreach sessions and informational meetings inform prospective home buyers about the qualifications and benefits of home ownership, while our education program offers a variety of classes, which are required for home ownership.
-With 21 years of experience fostering successful ownership, we know the essential ingredient that promotes success is knowledge.
+With 30 years of experience fostering successful ownership, we know the essential ingredient that promotes success is knowledge.

 Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.

-Habitat for Humanity of Schenectady County is part of a global, nonprofit housing organization operated on Christian principles that seeks to put God’s love into action by building homes, communities and hope.
 Schenectady Habitat is dedicated to eliminating substandard housing locally and worldwide through constructing, rehabilitating and preserving homes; by advocating for fair and just housing policies; and by providing training and access to resources to help families improve their shelter conditions.
 Habitat for Humanity was founded on the conviction that every man, woman and child should have a simple, durable place to live in dignity and safety, and that decent shelter in decent communities should be a matter of conscience and action for all.

 All are welcome